DShaKi/Tic-Tac-Toe/README.md

 Ui written by PyGame :snake:

-Copyright &copy; 2021 by shaki8591 (Shayan Kermani)
+Copyright &copy; 2022 by GShaKi